 One economic trend is changing homeownership in the U.S. and driving many design trends in 2020.
 “Homeowners nationwide are remaining in their homes typically 13 years, five years longer than they did in 2010,” according to a new analysis by real-estate brokerage Redfin.

 The penchant for current homeowners to stay put has had a ripple effect which includes fewer homes being built and more people deciding to update their current residence.
 This drives the creation of new, more stylish kitchens, baths, entertainment rooms and other rooms of the house.
-It also encourages homeowners to expand the footprint of their homes by creating more outdoor entertainment spaces and update security devices such as Ring camera doorbells.
+It also encourages homeowners to expand the footprint of their homes by creating more outdoor entertainment spaces and update security devices such as Ring camera doorbells and mailbox vaults.
 Because of this, in 2020 we will continue to see many Americans update and remodel their current homes to match their taste in design and lifestyle.

 #2 Now and Zen: Mindfulness at Home